 top interaction results arising from false positives will be extreme cross-over type interactions.)
 In general, is a more model-constrained type of epistasis search warranted and/or implemented in available methods?

+Dismiss - Mention areas that it has already been mentioned

 9) Typo on p6. "...will suffer from increasingly computational